LandRegistry/local-land-charges/migration/delivering-migration.md

           <p>Extracted data will be run through a Data Analysis Dashboard to identify data improvement work that needs to be undertaken.</p>
           <p>Ability to extract data at regular intervals throughout the migration journey to show progress made in data improvement work.</p>
           <p class='inset-text'>Data extracts can be taken at any time without interrupting normal business operations.
 However, local authorities have the option to run them overnight or at the weekend.
 The time taken to extract the data is mainly dependent on the size of the dataset.</p>
+          <a href='/local-land-charges/files/Migration/Getting%20your%20service%20ready/A%20detailed%20guide%20to%20extracting%20your%20electronic%20and%20digital%20data.mp4' onclick="linkClicked()">A detailed guide to extracting your electronic and digital data (opens in new tab)</a> (MP4, 3 minutes 25 seconds, 9.8MB)
         </div>
       </li>
       <li class='step-by-step-item'>